tillbiskup/fitpy/docs/index.rst

 * Global fitting of several datasets at once

 * Fitting of several concurrent models (*i.e.*, "species") to one dataset

+And to make it even more convenient for users and future-proof:

+* Open source project written in Python (>= 3.7)

+* Developed fully test-driven

+* Extensive user and API documentation

 .. warning::